 L.A.
 Guns got their start on Los Angeles’ Sunset Strip.
 The band was formed in 1986 and signed with Polygram Records in 1987, recording their first album that summer.
-This first album, titled “L.A.
-Guns”, went on to sell over 1,000,000 copies giving the band its first platinum award.
+This first album, titled L.A.
+Guns went on to sell over 1,000,000 copies giving the band its first platinum award.
 Tours with AC/DC, Iron Maiden and Def Leppard followed.

 L.A.
-Guns went into the studio to record their second album, Cocked and Loaded”, in the spring of 1989.
+Guns went into the studio to record their second album, Cocked and Loaded in the spring of 1989.
 It was a hit right away with the release of “Rip and Tear” as the first single and video. ”Never Enough” and “The Ballad of Jayne” followed, pushing the album toward platinum status once again.
-The video compilation from this album earned the band its second gold video award.
 A successful world tour followed.

 The band’s third album, Hollywood Vampires was recorded in the fall of 1990.
 With the release of “Kiss My Love Goodbye” as the first single and video, and another successful world tour, the album gave L.A.
 Guns its third platinum in a row.

-The band went back into the studio in 1994 to start work on their next album “Vicious Circle”.
-It was released in early 1995 and was followed by another successfulworld tour.
+The band went back into the studio in 1994 to start work on their next album Vicious Circle.
 Between 1996 and 1999, the band’s members branched out recording and working on outside projects.
 In late 1999, L.A.
-Guns went into the studio to record a greatest hits package titled “Black Beauties” that also included five new songs written for the album.
+Guns went into the studio to record a greatest hits package titled **Black Beauties **that also included five new songs written for the album.

 The band toured with Poison, Ratt, and others throughout the summer of 2000.

 In May of 2005, L.A.
-Guns began work on “Tales from the Strip” with Andy Johns again producing.
-The “Tales” CD was released August 2005.
-Reviews were great with many saying it was some of the best music out today.
+Guns began work on Tales from the Strip with Andy Johns again producing.
 L.A.
 Guns hooked up with WASP for an early summer through September tour.
 In early 2006, L.A.
 Guns did some local L.A. shows and recorded them for a new live CD.
-This new live CD, “Loud and Dangerous”, was released late August 2006 with the band again supporting it with a world tour.
+This new live CD, **Loud and Dangerous **was released late August 2006 with the band again supporting it with a world tour.

 In Early 2007 long time Bassist Adam Hamilton decided to do song writing and producing full time.
-The guys acquired HollywoodVeteran Scotty Griffin, but in Mid 2009 Griffin left the band to do a residency in Las Vegas.
+The guys acquired Hollywood veteran Scotty Griffin, but in Mid 2009 Griffin left the band to do a residency in Las Vegas.
 Kenny Kweens from Beautiful Creatures quickly came aboard as the new bass guitarist.
 2011 sparked the triumphant return of Scotty Griffin on Bass.

 The new record debuted at #25 on the Billboard Rock charts with the title track “Hollywood Forever”, and it was considered one of the best Hard Rock albums of 2012 by fans and critics alike, proving once again that L.A.
 Guns were on top of their game with additional tracks “You Better Not Love Me” and “Sweet Mystery”.

 In December 2012, guitarist Stacey Blades announced his departure after serving the band for almost ten years, to follow a different musical direction.
-In January 2013, the talented guitarist Michael Grant - frontman of his own band, EndeverafteR -crossed paths with singer Phil Lewis.
+In January 2013, the talented guitarist Michael Grant - frontman of his own band, Endeverafter -crossed paths with singer Phil Lewis.
 His dynamic performance complimented Guns’ raw rock n’ roll energy, and he hit the ground running as the new lead guitarist.